ozoromo/big-brother/docs/API documentation/databasemanagement.md

 def delUser(**kwargs) -> bool
 ```

-Delete a user from the database with the given uuid or username
+Delete a user from the database.

-Keyword arguments: Only one of the keyword arguments should
-be set.
-Otherwise an error will be returned.
+Description:
+Hellow

+**Arguments**:

-user_uuid -- ID of the user that you want to delete.
+- `user_uuid` - ID of the user that you want to delete.
+Either this
+  argument (exclusiv) or the username-keyword should be set.
-username  -- Username of the user that you want to delete.
+- `username` - Username of the user that you want to delete.
+Either this
+  argument (exclusiv) or the user_uuid-keyword should be set.

+**Returns**:

+  Returns True if the user has been deleted and False otherwise.

 <a id="DatabaseManagement.BBDB.addAdminRelation"></a>